 Jon Hansel, Pastor

 Jon joined the pastoral staff in 2010.
 Jon's primary responsibilities are operational and strategic oversight of the ministries of Cornerstone and leadership of the pastoral team and staff.
-He also oversees Cornerstone Kids and participates in the counseling ministries of the church.
-Jon is pursuing an advanced counseling degree from Westminster Theological Seminary, holds Certificates of Biblical Counseling from CCEF, and is a member of the Association of Biblical Counselors.
+He also oversees Cornerstone Kids and leads the biblical counseling ministry of the church.
+Jon graduated from Westminster Theological Seminary, holds Certificates of Biblical Counseling from CCEF, and is a member of the Association of Biblical Counselors.
 Jon enjoys reading, warm-weather destinations, and once-in-awhile, pulling out his French Horn from his college days.
 Jon and his wife Tonya live in Burnsville and have four children.
 Email Jon

 *The New Testament uses three main terms to speak of what we typically call a “pastor”: elder (presbyteros-Titus 1:5; 1 Tim.
 5:17), overseer/bishop (episkopos-1 Tim.
 3:1-2; Titus 1:7), and pastor (poimēn-Eph.
 4:11).
 These terms, instead of indicating separate offices, are actually used interchangeably, giving us three different facets of the same office: